ecmwf-ifs/ifs-arpege-coding-standards/suites/sections/software_dependencies.rst

 Additionally, the suite can be used to deploy the software to a shared environment.
 In this case, the software should first be built and tested locally in a separate task and deployed to the shared location only if the tests are successful.
 Note that if the suite can run on multiple hosts, the software should be deployed on all the hosts.
-For instance, we have 4 distinct clusters at ECMWF and the software should be deployed on all of them.
+For instance, we have multiple distinct clusters at ECMWF and the software should be deployed on all of them.

 Loading the software environment
 --------------------------------